gabrielhuang/awesome-few-shot-object-detection/README.md

-## Pascal VOC and MS COCO Leaderboard
+## Pascal VOC and MS COCO FSOD Leaderboard

 In this table we distinguish [Kang's Splits](https://arxiv.org/pdf/1812.01866.pdf) (Meta-YOLO) from [TFA's splits](https://arxiv.org/pdf/2003.06957.pdf) (Frustratingly Simple FSOD), as the Kang splits have been [shown](https://arxiv.org/pdf/2003.06957.pdf) to have high variance and overestimate performance for low number of shots (see for yourself -- check the difference between TFA 1-shot and Kang 1-shot in the table below).